University of Leicester: Rankings and reputation

 The university was named University of the Year in 2008 by the Times Higher Education.
-It is also the only university ever to have won a Times Higher Education award in seven consecutive years.
-The university was previously consistently ranked among the top 20 universities in the United Kingdom by the Times Good University Guide and The Guardian.

-In 2017, the university ranked 25th in The Sunday Times Good University Guide.
+The university has consistently been ranked among the top 20 universities in the United Kingdom by the Times Good University Guide and The Guardian.
+In September 2025, it was announced that the university had maintained its top 30 ranking within the UK, according to The Times and The Sunday Times Good University Guide 2026.
+In October 2025, the university was ranked within the top 30 in the world for research quality, according to the Times Higher Education World University Rankings for 2026.

 Research

 The university has research groups in the areas of astrophysics, biochemistry and genetics.
 The techniques used in genetic fingerprinting were invented and developed at Leicester in 1984 by Sir Alec Jeffreys.
 It also houses Europe's biggest academic centre for space research, in which space probes have been built, most notably the Mars Lander Beagle 2, which was built in collaboration with the Open University.

 Leicester Physicists (led by Ken Pounds) were critical in demonstrating a fundamental prediction of Albert Einstein's General Theory of Relativity – that black holes exist and are common in the universe.
 It is a founding partner of the £52 million National Space Centre.

 Leicester is one of a small number of universities to have won the prestigious Queen's Anniversary Prize for Higher Education on more than one occasion: in 1994 for physics & astronomy and again in 2002 for genetics.

 The 2014 Research Excellence Framework (REF) exercise for the School of Archaeology and Ancient History, 74% of research activity, including 100% of its Research Environment, was classed as 'world-leading' or 'internationally excellent', ranking it 6th among UK university departments teaching archaeology and 1st for the public impact of its research.

 The Institute of Learning Innovation within the University of Leicester is a research and postgraduate teaching group, directed by Grainne Conole.
 The institute has and continues to research on UK- and European-funded projects (over 30 as of August 2013), focusing on topics such as educational use of podcasting, e-readers in distance education, virtual worlds, open educational resources and open education, and learning design.

 In 2019, the university of Leicester ranked 76th in Reuters top 100 of Europe's most innovative universities.
 University of Leicester excelled in molecular and cell biology.

 Leicester has been ranked as one of the top performing universities in the UK for COVID-19 research, after being awarded more than £10.8 million of government funding since the pandemic began.
 The university now sits alongside the University of Oxford and University College London and has been recognised globally for its work, including being the first in the world to discover the link between people from black, Asian and minority ethnic (BAME) backgrounds being more susceptible to severe cases of coronavirus.